AleoNet/welcome/documentation/sdk/00_sdk_overview.md

 npm create leo-app@latest
 ```

+## Record Scanning

+The [Record Scanning](./record-scanning/00_record_scanning.md) guide explains how to use the Record Scanning Service (RSS) to discover and query records that belong to your Aleo account.

 ## Delegated Proving

 Provable offers a delegated proving service to accelerate transactions to the Aleo network.
 Instead of generating proofs locally (which can be resource-intensive), developers can offload the proving work to Provable's infrastructure.